 - buy a few cotton maternity bras – you may find these more comfortable than underwired bras, whether or not you plan to breastfeed

-- stock up on paracetamol for pain relief, maternity pads and breast pads
+- stock up on paracetamol, maternity pads and breast pads

-- freeze meals so you don’t have to cook for the first few days after coming home
+- freeze meals or ask family or friends to make some meals, so you don’t have to cook for the first few days after coming home

-- have a supply of peppermint tea, which women have said is soothing and relieves painful trapped wind.
+- have a supply of peppermint tea, which can be soothing and relieves painful trapped wind.

 What to take to hospital if you’re having a c-section

-When you are packing your bag for the birth, you may want to add a few items to help you before and after your c-section, such as:
+When you’re packing your hospital bag for the birth, you may want to add some extra items to help you before and after your c-section, such as:

-- entertainment (books, magazines, films or music) to help pass the time before going in to the operating theatre
+- entertainment (books, magazines, tablet, headphones) to help pass the time before going in to the operating theatre

-- cotton or disposable pants that come up to your waist – regular pants may rub your c-section wound and cause soreness
+- cotton or disposable pants that come up to your waist – regular pants may rub your c-section wound and make it sore

 - a dressing gown or shawl for privacy and to keep you and your baby warm during skin-to-skin contact